community-research-on-ruby-governance/questions-for-ruby-central/QUESTIONS.md

 ---

-A member of the RailsConf 2025's program committee claimed via a Bluesky post that plans for DHH's keynote wasannounced internally before review and selections began.
+A member of the RailsConf 2025's program committee claimed via a Bluesky post that plans for DHH's keynote was announced internally before review and selections began.
 A member of Ruby Central's board who is also a Shopify employee replied to this confirming that was the case, and that if PC members had a problem with that, they could resign from the committee.